-Bellevue-based Symetra life insurance becomes Seattle NHL team’s first founding partner and sponsor
+Bellevue-based Symetra life insurance becomes Seattle NHL team’s first founding partner, sponsor

 Financial terms of the deal were not disclosed.

-A press release issued Monday by NHL Seattle, OVG and Symetra states that they will announce later this year a series of community and philanthropic programs.
+A news release issued Monday by NHL Seattle, OVG and Symetra states they will announce later this year a series of community and philanthropic programs.

 “Symetra is committed to investing in and improving the community and they are the perfect fit for what we’ve been working on,’’ OVG co-founder Tim Leiweke said in the release.
 “We feel that a partnership between our organizations will provide tremendous value across the Pacific Northwest.’’

-Symetra CEO Margaret Meister said in the same release that: “The New Arena at Seattle Center will transform the face of sports and entertainment in the Pacific Northwest and we’re pleased to be the first to support these efforts.
+Symetra CEO Margaret Meister said in the same release: “The New Arena at Seattle Center will transform the face of sports and entertainment in the Pacific Northwest and we’re pleased to be the first to support these efforts.

 “Our partnership with OVG and NHL Seattle will help us reach our customers while giving us a great platform to elevate our brand awareness.’’

-NHL Seattle president and CEO Tod Leiweke said the deal is a “great start’’ to the new team – which launches in October 2021 – having a core of key partners that support their commitment to the community.
+NHL Seattle president and CEO Tod Leiweke said the deal is a “great start’’ to the new team — which launches in October 2021 — having a core of key partners that support commitment to the community.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.